 - The nomination packets will be reviewed by the Awards Committee to determine eligibility, and the nominees will be selected in keeping with the Advisors Forum Mission Statement.

-- The Awards Chair be will responsible for informing the Advisors Forum chair of the winners.
-The Advisors Forum chair will be responsible for informing the winner’s supervisors.
+- The Awards Chair will be responsible for informing the Advisors Forum Chair of the winners.
+The Advisors Forum Chair will be responsible for informing the winner’s supervisors.

 F. National Recognition

-Article II: Development Awards
+Article II: Professional Development Funds Application

 B. Approved Activities